 What’s interesting about the Health Insurance Portability and Accountability Act is that on its 114 pages, you won’t find a list of best practices or recommendations for using, e.g., specific methods of encrypting patient health data.
 Still, HIPAA for app developers should obviously bear a lot of implications.

-Related: How to Make Make a Medical App
+Related: How to Make a Medical App

-Like I mentioned, the law has been sitting without changes since 2013.
+Like I mentioned, the law has been sitting without major changes since 2013.
 How do you think it manages to stay relevant for so long?
 That’s right, by being as general as possible.
 Here’s a good example:

 That’s all they say about that in HIPAA.
 Does it make your life easier and explain how to make a HIPAA-compliant app?
 I bet it raises a lot of questions, like, “What do we regard as an emergency?”, “What emergency access procedures should we set up?”, “Do I need to allow some kind of backdoor to the app for authorized personnel?”, “How is it different from authorized users accessing patient information during non-emergencies?”.

-Limit information access in the app
+Limit Information Access in the App

 The first security rule of thumb is to check who can access PHI.
 Make sure that only authorized users (and third-party HIPAA-compliant software) have access control over the app’s data: